Minter blockchain

 }

-- Threshold - minimum addresses weight that are involved in tx signing
+- Threshold - minimum weight of addresses involved in tx signing;

 Multisend transaction